davidje13/websocket-express/README.md

   if the message is binary, or if using `ws` 8.x), and an `isBinary` boolean.
 You can use `String(message.data)` to convert the `Buffer` to a string using UTF8 encoding, matching `ws` 7.x's behaviour.

+## Breaking changes / migration guide

+- Version 4 fixes an issue with routing where websocket handlers would incorrectly match sub-paths.
+To keep the previous behaviour, add an explicit `/*rest` to the end of your websocket route.